Data-to-Insight-Center/dcs_code/README.md

         <module>dcs-integration</module>
         <module>dcs-ui</module>

-4. We have changed the <distributionManagement> section in the parent pom.
+4. We have changed the distributionManagement section in the parent pom.
+5. After building this, we have to build sead/DataConservencyCode modules and deploy them.
+That is because there are some patches applied to those modules which are needed in SEAD VA code.